cypress-io/cypress/docs/source/faq/questions/using-cypress.md

 You can create multiple Record Keys for a project, or delete existing ones from our {% url 'Dashboard' https://on.cypress.io/dashboard %}.
 {% endnote %}

-You can also find your Record Key inside of the *Settings* tab.
+You can also find your Record Key inside of the *Settings* tab in our Desktop Application.

 ![Settings Tab of Desktop](https://cloud.githubusercontent.com/assets/1268976/22866094/64aeeb3e-f13e-11e6-93f5-f7420892913f.png)

 ## {% fa fa-angle-right %} How do I get the native DOM reference of an element found using Cypress?

-Cypress wraps elements in jQuery so you'd just get the native element from there.
+Cypress wraps elements in jQuery so you'd just get the native element from there within a {% url "`.then()`" then %} command.

 ```javascript
 cy.get('button').then(($el) => {